-The Company acquired the Baker-Shasta Projects in December 2020 (Note 9).
+The Company acquired the Baker-Shasta Projects in December 2020.
 The Company estimated the present value of the environmental disturbance to be \$972,141 based on an undiscounted obligation of \$1,027,515.
-The provision was calculated using a weighted average discount rate of 0.37%.
+The provision was calculated using a weighted average a discount rate of 2.00% and an inflation rate of 1.63%.